What Is Interstitial Cystitis?

 Suprapubic pain that worsens with bladder filling

-Pain, pressure, or discomfort in the suprapubic region that intensifies as the bladder fills and is partially relieved after voiding.
+Suprapubic pain, pressure, or discomfort that intensifies as the bladder fills and partially eases after voiding.
 May radiate to the perineum, vagina, rectum, and urethra.

 Extreme urinary frequency

-Patients may urinate 20-60 times a day in severe cases, with very small volumes (50-100 mL).
-The frequency is motivated by the attempt to keep the bladder empty to avoid pain.
+Patients may urinate 20-60 times a day in severe cases, passing very small volumes (50-100 mL).
+The frequency is driven by the need to keep the bladder empty and avoid pain.

 Painful urinary urgency

-Unlike OAB, urgency in IC is frequently accompanied by pain.
-The patient needs to urinate not only because of urgency but to relieve the growing discomfort.
+Unlike OAB, urgency in IC is often accompanied by pain.
+The patient urinates not only from urgency but to relieve mounting discomfort.

 Severe nocturia

-Awakening multiple times at night to urinate is common.
-Nocturia in IC is frequently motivated by pain, not just urgency, causing severe sleep deprivation.
+Waking multiple times at night to urinate is common.
+Nocturia in IC is often driven by pain, not just urgency, causing severe sleep deprivation.

 Exacerbation by foods and beverages

-Caffeine, alcohol, citrus, tomato, artificial sweeteners, and spicy foods frequently worsen symptoms.
-The elimination diet can identify individual triggers.
+Caffeine, alcohol, citrus, tomato, artificial sweeteners, and spicy foods often worsen symptoms.
+An elimination diet can identify individual triggers.

 Dyspareunia and pelvic pain

 Pain during or after intercourse is very common.
-Pelvic pain may expand to include vulvodynia, rectal pain, and pelvic floor musculoskeletal pain.
+Pelvic pain may broaden to include vulvodynia, rectal pain, and pelvic floor musculoskeletal pain.

 Diagnosis